Visa requirements for Israeli citizens

 Visa requirements for Israeli citizens refers to regulations pertaining to visas for holders of Israeli passports.

-As of 11 January 2022, Israeli citizens had visa-free or visa on arrival access to 159 countries and territories, ranking the Israeli passport 24th in terms of travel freedom according to the Global Passport Index 2021.
+As of 2025, Israeli citizens have visa-free or visa on arrival access to 165 countries and territories, ranking the Israeli passport 20th in the world according to the Henley Passport Index.

-Abraham Accords Peace Agreements helped the Israeli passport jump 13 places in rankings to 13th place in August 2021.

 History

-According to Israeli law, Lebanon, Syria, Saudi Arabia, Iraq, Yemen and Iran are designated as enemy countries and an Israeli citizen must obtain a special permit from the Israeli Ministry of the Interior to visit these countries.
+According to Israeli law, Lebanon, Syria, Iraq, Yemen and Iran are designated as enemy countries and an Israeli citizen must obtain a special permit from the Israeli Ministry of the Interior to visit these countries.
 An Israeli who visits these countries, whether with a foreign or an Israeli passport, may be prosecuted when coming back to Israel, however prosecution is rare.

-This list was set in 1954, and was updated on 25 July 2007 to include Iran.
+This list was set in 1954, and was updated on 25 July 2007 to include Iran, and again in 2019 to remove Saudi Arabia.
 Egypt and Jordan remained on the "enemy countries" list; however, the Israeli Ministry of the Interior had issued a general unlimited permit to visit these countries, following the peace treaty signed by Israel with each country, hence voiding the law in respect to each country.
 Under an Israeli military order, Israeli citizens except for security personnel carrying out operations are prohibited from entering the Gaza Strip, which is ruled by Hamas, and Area A of the West Bank, where the Palestinian Authority exercises full civil and security control.

-In addition to these countries, there are other countries that prohibit entry to Israeli passport holders, after joining the Arab boycott of the State of Israel, including Malaysia, Brunei, Pakistan, and Bangladesh.
+In addition to these countries, there are other countries that prohibit entry to Israeli passport holders, after joining the Arab boycott of the State of Israel, including Maldives, Malaysia, Brunei, Pakistan, and Bangladesh.

 Some controversial rejections of Israeli nationals include tennis player Shahar Pe'er who was denied a visa to the United Arab Emirates which would have allowed her to play in the 2009 Dubai Open.
 However, later she was allowed.
 Furthermore, Israeli judo athletes and ministers have been allowed into the UAE more recently.
 This was prior to signing the 2020 Abraham Accords.

-People who make aliyah to Israel are now eligible to receive an Israeli passport without waiting period after their arrival at Israel.